awsdocs/amazon-dynamodb-developer-guide/doc_source/Restore.Tutorial.md

    You can restore the table to a different AWS Region from where the backup resides\.
 **Note**
 The `sse-specification-override` parameter is mandatory for cross\-Region restores but optional for restores in the same Region as the source table\.
 When performing a cross\-Region restore from the command line, you must set the default AWS Region to the desired destination Region\.
-To learn more, see [Command Line Options](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html) in the *AWS Command Line Interface User Guide*\.
+To learn more, see [Command line options](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html) in the *AWS Command Line Interface User Guide*\.

    ```
    aws dynamodb restore-table-from-backup \